IQuOD/AutoQC/README.md

 To execute the test suite,
 `python demo.py`

+To execute the real quality control checks,
+`python AutoQC.py`

 ##Notes
  - `ddt` is patched here to not append data serializations to the ends of test names.